 The REACT Center provides access to tools and resources, education and training, and pilot funds to support and enhance clinical research within the medical rehabilitation field.

-The REACT Center is funded under RFA-HD-15-010--Medical Rehabilitation Research Resource (P2C) and sponsored by National Institutes of Health (NIH) - Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), through the National Center for Medical Rehabilitation Research, the National Institute for Neurological Disorders and Stroke, and the National Institute of Biomedical Imaging and Bioengineering.
+The REACT Center is funded under RFA-HD-15-010--Medical Rehabilitation Research Resource (P2C) and sponsored by National Institutes of Health (NIH), Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), which is home to the National Center for Medical Rehabilitation Research (NCMRR), the National Institute for Neurological Disorders and Stroke (NINDS), and the National Institute of Biomedical Imaging and Bioengineering (NIBIB).